 A 2013 study by the Fisheries Research and Development Corporation and James Cook University looked at the vulnerability of barramundi and the barramundi fishing industry to climate change in Australia.
 They found that with a 3.6°C increase in ocean temperatures over the next several decades, both wild and aquaculture barramundi populations may become more productive.
 The distribution of barramundi will expand, providing new opportunities for the fishing and aquaculture industries, and implementation of this knowledge into future management and development planning will ensure quick adaptation of these industries and subpopulations.

 Researchers from Charles Darwin University studied the dispersion of barramundi in 2016.
 The tracking project began in 2015 in conjunction with the university, the Northern Territory’s Department of Environmental and Natural Resources, the Northern Territory’s Fisheries, and the Yugul Mangi Rangers in the Roger River, tagging hundreds of barramundi with acoustic transmitters in the Roper River.
 The transmitters provide the researchers knowledge about the ideal water flows and levels barramundi need to breed and survive.
-They found that some of the fish travel over 100 km over several days, while others (typically adult females) were fairly sessile and remain in freshwater even during spawning.
-The research project is expected to continue until April 2019, with hopes of an extension as more fish, including other species of fish, are identified.
+They found that some of the fish travel over 100 km over several days, while others (typically adult females) were fairly sessile and remain in freshwater even during spawning.Management:

 Barramundi aquaculture is regulated in the US by both individual state governments and the federal government.
 Numerous federal agencies provide some degree of oversight to aquaculture facilities operating in the US.
 These include:

 - The United States Department of Agriculture (USDA) - which is responsible for coordinating national aquaculture policy and providing industry with research, information, and extension services;

 - The Environmental Protection Agency (EPA) - which regulates waste discharge from aquaculture facilities;

-The Fisheries and Wildlife Service (FWS) - which regulates the introduction and transport of fish; and,
+- The Fisheries and Wildlife Service (FWS) - which regulates the introduction and transport of fish; and

-- The Food and Drug Administration (FDA) - the FDA's Center for Veterinary Medicine is responsible for approving and monitoring the use of drugs and medicated feeds used in the aquaculture industry.
+- The Food and Drug Administration (FDA) - the FDA's Center for Veterinary Medicine is responsible for approving and monitoring the use of drugs and medicated feeds used in the aquaculture industry

 US barramundi are farmed in closed recirculating systems - allowing for constant filtration and removal of effluents and solids with low discharge rates.
 Additionally, US producers have successfully developed and implemented a "Best Management Plan" (BMP).
 The BMP addresses practices to minimize the amount of discharged pollutants (biological, chemical, medicinal), ensures proper material storage/cleaning, and requires that facilities maintain accurate record keeping.
 Raising barramundi in closed systems reduces negative interactions with predators and risk of escapement.

 Wild fisheries for barramundi exist in Indonesia where they are primarily targeted using by hook and line, longline, and gillnet gears.
-The Indonesian Ministry of Marine Affairs and Fisheries is responsible for fisheries management of barramundi within Indonesia's Exclusive Economic Zone - with local and regional governments having roles in administrating areas within 12 nautical miles offshore.
+The Indonesian Ministry of Marine Affairs and Fisheries is responsible for fisheries management of barramundi within Indonesia's Exclusive Economic Zone - with local and regional governments having roles in administering areas within 12 nautical miles offshore.
 Local and regional governments are also responsible for conservation and resource utilization.
 Management objectives for Indonesia's fisheries are set at 80 percent Maximum Sustainable Yield (MSY); however, the specific application of this to the barramundi fisheries is unknown.
 Management of the barramundi fishery in Indonesia is severely constrained by a lack of resources and information and as such, is considered to be ineffective.
 Currently there are no bycatch limits in place and no observer coverage exists in the fishery.
 Recent landings data is scarce and enforcement of fishery regulations is compromised by a lack of resource availability.